-Daily maintenance Weekly maintenance Monthly maintenance Clean the outside of the machine.
+Daily Maintenance Weekly maintenance Monthly maintenance Clean the outside of the machine.
 On chain saws without a catalytic converter, check the cooling system weekly.
 Check the brake band on the chain brake for wear.
-Replace when less than 0.6 mm (0,024 inch) remains at the most worn point.
-Check that the components of the throttle control work safely.
-(Throttle lockout and throttle control.)
+Replace when less than 0.024 inch (0,6 mm) remains at the most worn point.
+Check that the components of the throttle trigger work safely.
+(Throttle lockout and throttle trigger.)
 Check the starter, starter cord and return spring.
 Check the clutch centre, clutch drum and clutch spring for wear.
 Clean the chain brake and check that it operates safely.
 Make sure that the chain catcher is undamaged, and replace it if necessary.
 Check that the vibration damping elements are not damaged.
 Clean the spark plug.
-Check that the electrode gap is 0.5 mm.
+Check that the electrode gap is 0.020 inch (0,5 mm).
 The bar should be turned daily for more even wear.
 Check the lubrication hole in the bar, to be sure it is not clogged.
 Clean the bar groove.
-If the bar has a sprocket tip, this should be lubricated.
 Lubricate the clutch drum bearing.
-Clean the outside of the carburettor.
+Clean the outside of the carburetor.
 Check that the bar and chain are getting sufficient oil.
 File off any burrs from the edges of the bar.
-Check the fuel filter and the fuel hose.
-Replace if necessary.
+Check fuel hose for cracks or other damage.
+Change if necessary.
 Check the saw chain with regard to visible cracks in the rivets and links, whether the saw chain is stiff or whether the rivets and links are abnormally worn.
 Replace if necessary.
-Clean or replace the spark arrestor mesh on the muffler.
+Clean or replace the spark arrestor screen on the muffler.
 Empty the fuel tank and clean the inside.
 Sharpen the chain and check its tension and condition.
 Check the drive sprocket for excessive wear and replace if necessary.
-Clean the carburettor compartment.
+Clean the carburetor compartment.
 Empty the oil tank and clean the inside.
 Clean the starter units air intake.
 Clean the air filter.
 Replace if necessary.
 Check all cables and connections.
 Check that nuts and screws are tight.
 Check that the stop switch works correctly.
 Check that there are no fuel leaks from the engine, tank or fuel lines.
 On chain saws with a catalytic converter, check the cooling system daily.